POSITION: Outreach Specialist

 - Ability to walk long distances and on rough terrain (such as trails to creek-side encampments and high traffic areas)

-- Understanding of and sensitivity to the needs of the homeless
+- Understanding of and sensitivity to the needs of the homeless population

 - Good problem-solving skills and the ability to prioritize multiple tasks